cyclus/cyclus.github.com/source/user/tutorial/mod_rxtr.rst

 Activity: Save your Input File
 --------------------
 The input for this example is now complete.
-Save your input file as 'tutorial_recycle.xml'.
+Save your input file as ``tutorial_recycle.xml``.
 If your simulation runs into errors, sample files can be found `here
 <https://doi.org/10.5281/zenodo.4557613>`_ under ``input_recycle.xml``
 or ``ouput_recycle.sqlite``.